mlswg/mls-protocol/draft-barnes-mls-protocol.md

 then updates its state as follows:

-* Compute the new participant's leaf key pair by combining the leaf key in the UserPreKey with the prior epoch add key pair
+* Compute the new participant's leaf key pair by combining the leaf key in the UserInitKey with the prior epoch add key pair
 * Update the group's identity tree and ratchet tree with the new participant's information